olushola-projects/synapse-spa/DEPLOYMENT-AUTOMATED.md

 Before deployment, GitHub Actions checks:

 - ✅ AWS credentials are valid
-- ✅ SSL certificate for `*.digitalpasshub.com` exists
+- ✅ SSL certificate will be created automatically
 - ✅ CDK is properly bootstrapped
 - ✅ All dependencies are installed
 - ✅ Tests pass